 For more information about macOS Sierra's system requirements, see: Will my Mac run macOS Sierra?

 macOS Sierra was announced at WWDC on 13 June 2016, where Apple's software VP, Craig Federighi, walked through the OS's new features.
 Apple released the developer preview beta version of Sierra as soon as the keynote speech was over, and devs were soon busily downloading the OS, testing and fixing compatibility issues with their wares and exploring ways to incorporate its features into their work.
 In July, the public beta opened.

 But ever since 20 September 2016, the final version of macOS Sierra has been available to all, for free.
 Here's how to install macOS Sierra.

 macOS High Sierra

-Sierra has been out for almost a year now, and its predecessor has already been unveiled. macOS High Sierra is already available in beta form, and will officially launch to the public at large in autumn 2017 - most likely September.
+Sierra has been out for almost a year now, and its successor has already been unveiled. macOS High Sierra is available in beta form, and will officially launch to the public at large in autumn 2017 - most likely mid-September.
 Read our macOS High Sierra review for more information.

 Siri's debut on the Mac is a pleasing headline feature, auto unlock is brilliantly convenient and Universal Clipboard is the sort of feature you never knew you wanted but then can't do without. macOS Sierra is an impressive release, and we'd recommend that you make the upgrade.

-Mind you, it won't be long until macOS High Sierra, the next update, is with us: macOS 10.13, which builds further on the enhancements in Sierra, is already available in beta, and is likely to launch around September 2017.
+Mind you, it won't be long until macOS High Sierra, the next update, is with us: macOS 10.13, which builds further on the enhancements in Sierra, is already available in beta, and is likely to launch in mid-September 2017.
 So keep an eye out for that one.